Best binoculars and monoculars 2023: for studying wildlife and the stars

 Reasons to avoid

 Testing these binoculars was a joy.
 Our tester spent one morning watching a juvenile kestrel on his local patch.
 Wide-angle views made it easy to track the bird as it practiced hunting in the scree.
-When it came to rest in a tree opposite, he could pick out the subtle shift in faun and chestnut browns and its blue-grey head and tail feathers, thanks to its crisp image and the natural colors that these binoculars produce.
+When it came to rest in a tree opposite, he could pick out the subtle shift in faun and chestnut browns and its blue-gray head and tail feathers, thanks to its crisp image and the natural colors that these binoculars produce.

 If your aspirations tend towards serious bird and nature watching, then I would highly recommend you try these for yourself.
 They look and feel exceptionally good and the focus wheel, while a little firmer than others, adds to the feel of a well-constructed pair of binoculars that promise a lifetime of use.